Cart is empty

 • Average erect length ranges from 5.76 inches for Germans to 6.12 inches for British gays.

-• Average flaccid circumference at midshaft ranges from 3.4 inches for Koreans to 4 inches for Italians.
+• The average flaccid circumference at midshaft ranges from 3.4 inches for Koreans to 4 inches for Italians.

 While the penis is flaccid, the best way to estimate its erect length is to pull back the fat pad that may be covering it, stretch the penis, and measure it from the lower edge of the pubic bone to the tip of the glans.